 NEVER USE soap or chemicals on a granite or stone monument

 We highlight this, as stone and granite monuments are porous and can absorb the oils and chemicals employed in these products.
 The soaps and chemicals may discolor the granite surface unevenly.
 And once the chemical has entered the stone, it cannot be removed.
 The products will stain the memorial.

 When washing a monument, we recommend that you only use only clean water and a microfiber cloth that is made from a soft material.
-Make sure to dry the monument immediately afterwards to prevent any water drops from leaving a residual stain.
-A soft bristle brush can only be used on the rock pitched rough surfaces of the base and edges.
+Make sure to dry the monument immediately afterward to prevent any water drops from leaving a residual stain.
+A soft bristle brush can only be used on the rock-pitched rough surfaces of the base and edges.
 It is important to note that the bristles of any brush can scratch a polished granite surface.
-Be extremely cautious with any monuments that contain artwork, as certain washing tools, cleaning solutions or even, pressure washers as can stain or remove paint and chip the monuments.
+Be extremely cautious with any monuments that contain artwork, as certain washing tools, cleaning solutions, or even, pressure washers can stain or remove paint and chip the monuments.